 Pereau is probably one of the most connected people in healthcare.
 He has consulted to variety of digital health companies ranging from population health & tele-health solutions, marketplace and consumer transparency tools to predictive analytics engines.
 He likes to describe the industry as being on the cusp of the most exciting time ever; a world of connected health where sick-care, meets healthcare and data can be shared with any stakeholder in our healthcare value chain.

 Principal Investigator, Observational Health Data Science and Informatics Collaborative (OHDSI)

 Michelle Schreiber, MD

-Deputy Director for Quality and Value, Center for Clinical Standards and Quality, Centers for Medicare & Medicaid Services
+Deputy Director of the Center for Clinical Standards and Quality for the Centers for Medicare and Medicaid Services (CMS)

 Dr. Schreiber is the Deputy Director of the Center for Clinical Standards and Quality for the Centers for Medicare and Medicaid Services (CMS) and the Group Director for the Quality Measurement and Value-Based Incentives Group.
 In this capacity, she is responsible for executing the quality strategies of CMS including quality measurement, and value based incentive programs to encourage the transition to value based care.